 But they didn’t realize they were being stalked by an eager MDIF.
 Look!
-There’s one now, crossing the street, speed walking in a beeline right towards the seated DINOS, their own dog straining at the collar.
+There’s they are now, crossing the street, speed walking in a beeline right towards the seated DINOS, their own dog straining at the collar.

-The DINOS steps further away, trying again to create distance.
-Any anthropologists (or kindergartner) can read the clear body language in play from DINOS.
+The DINOS owner steps further away, trying again to create distance.
+Any anthropologist (or kindergartner) can read the clear body language in play from the DINOS team.
 Observe: no eye contact or smiling, they are facing away from MDIF, perhaps glancing frantically around themselves, looking for an escape.

 MDIF is impervious to body language and insists on coming closer.
-The DINOS signals become escalated, and like a dog losing its patience with a rude puppy, DINOS issues a quiet, but firm warning, “My dog doesn’t like other dogs.”
+The signals from the DINOS owner become escalated, and like a dog losing its patience with a rude puppy, the DINOS owner issues a quiet, but firm warning, “My dog doesn’t like other dogs.”

-Then, often followed by a hurt look, the MDIF mutters, “What’s your dog’s problem?”
+Then, with a hurt look, the MDIF mutters, “What’s your dog’s problem?”

-The DINOS, shaken, wonders why they are working so hard on improving their dog’s manners when the humans around them have the social skills of, well, a dog with no social skills.
+The DINOS owner, shaken, wonders why they are working so hard on improving their dog’s manners when the humans around them have the social skills of, well, a dog with no social skills.

 A brief interlude from the author: